So, you picked up a crust or two from us at the farmers market? Thanks!

 - Get all your ingredients ready.

 - If you are putting veggies on your pizza, we recommend a quick sautee before placing them on your pizza.
 Letting the vegetables cook in a skillet first allows them time to release water that would possibly make your pizza soggy.
-A tablespoon of olive oil and a little salt and pepper will bring out the flavor of your veggies.
+A drizzle of olive oil and a little salt and pepper will bring out the flavor of your veggies.
 Letting them brown in the pan is even better!

 - Once your oven is up to temp, and all your toppings are ready, it’s time to assemble!
 The key to an evenly cooked pizza is moderation.
 You should be able to see the layer beneath the layer you are putting on top.
 So, be sure you can see the crust when you apply the sauce, and that you can see the sauce when you apply the cheese, etc.